ChasinSpin/SkyPilot/dome/Documentation/UsageRules.md

 	* Take photo (target should be centered)
 	* ALWAYS SHUTDOWN ASTRID before switching off / removing power

-### Temperature Limits (Preliminary):
+### Temperature Limits:

 These may be changed as we test:

-* < -20C:	Scope cannot be used
+* < -20C:	Scope cannot be used due to potential for dome slit to jamb
-* -10C to -20C: Change Max Slew Rate to "Cold Weather"
-* Above -10C: Change Max Slew Rate to "Normal"

 Note: "Insane Mode" can only be used > 0C